-Dunn’s interest in filmmaking began when he was a student in Vinton County High School.
-There, a school counselor who knew of Dunn’s interest in the film industry introduced him to the Film & Video Production faculty, Josh Crook.
+Dunn’s interest in filmmaking began when he was a student at Vinton County High School.
+There, a school counselor who knew of Dunn’s interest in the film industry introduced him to the Film and Video Production faculty member Josh Crook.

 After meeting Crook, Dunn was invited to work with him on a virtual reality project he was doing for Ohio University.
-This experience led him to enroll in the Film & Video Production program.
+The experience led him to enroll in the Film and Video Production program.

 As a result of his decision to enroll, Dunn had accumulated 15 directing, 13 editing, 12 producing and 10 screenwriting credits that are all detailed on his personal Internet Movie Database (IMDB) profile.

 This opportunity to work on an actual film set came about thanks to Crook’s connections in the film industry.
 In keeping with Hocking College’s reputation for offering hands-on education, Crook made it clear to the film’s producer that that he wanted his students to function as actual crew members who “didn’t just sit around.”

 About Hocking College’s Film & Video Production program

 Since Fall 2018, Hocking College has offered a Film and Video Production associate’s degree program.
 This program is designed to provide students with the skills, knowledge and experience they need to pursue employment opportunities in this thriving industry.